NET WORTH: Unknown

 Welch and his wife Heidi fund Students Matter through The David and Heidi Welch Foundation.
 The couple has supported other education organizations, including Menlo School, New Schools Venture Fund, KIPP Bay Area Schools, UCLA School of Nursing and Riekes Center, which runs fitness, creative arts and other programming for students and youth.
 The couple has also supported education through the Silicon Valley Community Foundation.

 ENVIRONMENT: Welch sits on the board of trustees of the Natural Resources Defense Council.
-The couple has recently supported a toxin program and a public health program at NRDC.
+The couple has supported a toxin program and a public health program at NRDC.
 They've also supported fellows at NRDC's Center for Market Innovation, which "works to demonstrate and implement new approaches to finance and investment that offer strong profit potential as well as increased opportunity for people of all income levels."

 LOOKING FORWARD: Welch isn't very rich by the standards of the tech industry: according to Bloomberg, his 2013 total compensation was $2.2 million.
 Still, he's been wealthy enough to put substantial money into Students Matter.
 Expect the couple's focus on education to hold.